DonPedroDado/EnvAI/README.md

 ## What is EnvAI?
 EnvAI is a device designed to monitor environmental conditions within a specified space.
 It gathers relevant data, performs analysis to identify irregularities or anomalies, and provides comprehensive reports to the user.

+> ⚠️ **Note:** EnvAI is designed for small to medium-sized spaces.
+Its lightweight hardware and software are **not recommended for large buildings**.
+If you wish to use EnvAI in larger facilities, please contact [donpietro.dado@gmail.com](mailto:donpietro.dado@gmail.com) for guidance and support.
 ---

 ## Hardware Features